4. College Football News Preview 2020: Arizona Wildcats Defense 3 Things To Know

 In comes Paul Rhoads – the former Iowa State head coach who worked with Arkansas and UCLA over the last four years – and now he has to change the Pac-12’s worst defense that allowed 471 yards and couldn’t get off the field.
 There wasn’t a pass rush, and there weren’t enough third down stops.

 – The big early positive is a linebacking corps that will come up with a whole lot of tackles.
-Colin Schooler is the potential All-Pac-12 star – he led the team with 98 tackles – and Tony Field, Anthony Pandy, and hybrid Jalen Harris are back, too.
+Colin Schooler is the potential All-Pac-12 star – he led the team with 98 tackles – and Anthony Pandy, and hybrid Jalen Harris are back, too.
+Tony Fields, though, is transferring after coming up with 94 stops.

 Harris led the team with just four sacks.
 Senior end JB Brown is back on one side, and 6-5, 310-pound Trevon Mason is back after stepping into the starting role coming out of the JUCO ranks.
 There’s enough bulk on the inside to be stronger against the run – Finton Connolly is gone, but almost everyone else of note is back.